Two tractors are harvesting wheat in a field.

 All investing is subject to risk, including the possible loss of the money you invest.

 We recommend you consult a tax and/or legal advisor about your individual situation before engaging in tax-loss harvesting.
 The IRS website at irs.gov also contains information that would be prudent for you to review about the consequences of engaging in tax-loss harvesting.
 The treatment of capital gains and losses, including the ability to offset gains with losses, is subject to current tax provisions.
-Please see IRS Publication 550, Investment Income and Expense for additional information.
+Please see IRS Publication 550, Investment Income and Expenses, for additional information.
 Tax-loss harvesting may also implicate state or local tax consequences for your particular situation.

 Vanguard's advice services are provided by Vanguard Advisers, Inc. ("VAI"), a registered investment advisor, or by Vanguard National Trust Company ("VNTC"), a federally chartered, limited-purpose trust company.